voldien/kcwallpaper/README.md

 # kcwallpaper #
 ---
-The *kcwallpaper* program is a wallpaper/slide show program for displaying images from [konachan](https://konachan.net).
-It can be configured for alter the behaviour the program, such as time between image swap, using only local cache, don't cache and search tag.
-The *kcwallpaper* program was written for *python2.7*.
+The *kcwallpaper* program is a wallpaper/slide show program for displaying images from [konachan.net](https://konachan.net) (Anime/Manga).
+It can be configured for alter the behavior the program, such as time between image swap, using only local cache, don't cache and search tag.

+The *kcwallpaper* program was written for *python2.7* and in progress for adding support for python3.5.

 ## Features ##
 * Caching - The downloaded content can be cached for next time displaying the same image, This is done with *SQL*.